joselado/quantum-lattice/README.md

 # Aim #

-This program allows to perform tight binding calculations with a user friendly interface
+This program allows to perform tight binding calculations with a user friendly interface in a variety of lattices and dimensionalities

 ![Alt text](screenshots/quantum_lattice.png?raw=true "Quantum Lattice System selection")